sahilrajput03/sahilrajput03/README.md

 - Learn Google Cloud: [Click here](learn-google-cloud.md)
 - Learn auth0: [Click here](learn-auth0.md)

+## mandrill, mailchimp

+**Tip: You can login to mandrillapp.com using mailchimp logged in accound with oauth automatically. :D**

 ## Vercel comments in docs is such awesome (currently in Beta docs only)

 https://vercel.com/blog/using-vercel-comments-to-improve-the-next-js-13-documentation